mhabbasiit/DTI/README.md

 See `config_hcpag.py` for an example configuration for the HCP-Aging dataset.

 All scripts work on a **subject-by-subject** basis.
-An example of parallelization in a SLURM environment is provided in `run_topup.slurm`.

 ---

 ## Processing Steps